ESQ: A Journal of the American Renaissance

 edited by Augusta Rohrbach

 ESQ is devoted to the study of nineteenth-century American literature.
 We invite submission of original articles, welcome work grounded in a wide range of theoretical and critical perspectives, and encourage inquiries proposing submissions and projects.
 A special feature is the publication of essays reviewing groups of related books on figures and topics in the field, thereby providing a forum for viewing recent scholarship in broad perspectives.
-Please contact editors Augusta Rohrbach, and Jana L. Argersinger with comments and queries.
+Please contact editor Augusta Rohrbach with comments and queries.

 "Come Again?
 New Approaches to Sexuality in Nineteenth-Century U.S. Literature," guest edited by Christopher Castiglia and Christopher Looby, featuring essays by Jordan Alexander Stein, Elizabeth Fenton, Valerie Rohy, Dana Luciano, and Heather Love